6 Charitable Giving Strategies to Ease Your Tax Burden

 6. Name a Charity as a Beneficiary on Tax-Deferred Accounts (Long-Term)

-The abovementioned strategies are all meant to reduce your tax burden in the short term.
+The above-mentioned strategies are all meant to reduce your tax burden in the short term.
 But it is worth thinking ahead if you also want to leave money to charities at the end of your life.

 In 2022, congress passed the Secure Act 2.0 to help people save more money for retirement.
-But one of the downsides of that bill is that it also eliminated something called the “stretch provision.”
+However, one of the downsides of that bill is that it also eliminated something called the “stretch provision.”
 When beneficiaries inherit a traditional IRA (or other tax-deferred account), they must now liquidate it within ten years (instead of over their lifetime).
 That could result in a lot of taxes for your beneficiaries!

 For this reason, many people are adjusting their estate plans to ensure that they leave money to their families, not Uncle Sam.
 If you have plenty of non-taxable assets to give to your family and want some money to go to charity, consider naming charities as the beneficiaries of your IRAs or annuities.
 The charities are tax-exempt and will get a more significant benefit.